Pylons/pyramid/docs/quick_tutorial/sessions.rst

 that requires semi-permanent data to be saved.
 For example, a shopping cart.
 This is called a :term:`session`.

-Pyramid has basic built-in support for sessions, with add-ons such as *dogpile.cache* (or your own custom sessioning engine) that provide richer session support.
+Pyramid has basic built-in support for sessions, with add-ons or your own custom sessioning engine) that can provide richer session support.
 Let's take a look at the :ref:`built-in sessioning support <sessions_chapter>`.